 In a sudden stop or collision, car seats protect children from crash forces in different ways.
 Many seats currently on the market achieve energy management with a combination of methods, often including EPS or EPP foam lining the shell under the cover.
 Graco chose to use blow-molded plastic rather than EPS foam, presumably to reduce cost and keep the weight of the seat down.

 Weighing in at just 12.5 pounds, and with a widest point of 17.5″, the Graco Tranzitions is highly suitable for traveling, particularly by airplane.
 While it’s never fun to hoist and haul a car seat through an airport, the streamlined design and minimal excess weight of the Tranzitions make it an excellent option for a travel seat.

 Installation: Harnessed Mode

 We found the installation compatible in the variety of vehicles we tried it in.
-We have heard the Tranzitions may be incompatible with vehicles where the shoulder belt is anchored abreast of or in front of the vehicle seat back, rather than beyond it, but we haven’t confirmed this ourselves.
+The Tranzitions may be incompatible with vehicles where the shoulder belt is anchored abreast of or in front of the vehicle seat back, rather than beyond it.

 Installation with Lower Anchors

-Graco permits installing this seat with the lower anchors and top tether for children weighing under 45 lbs.
-Regardless of installation method, the top tether connector should always be engaged to a tether anchor connector in harnessed mode.
+Graco permits installing this seat with the lower anchors and top tether for children who weigh less than 45 pounds.
+The top tether should always be attached to a tether anchor in harnessed mode.